A Guide to Laos eVisa for Australian Citizens

 Do Australian Citizens need an eVisa to enter Laos?

 Yes, Australian citizens need an eVisa to enter Laos.
-They can conveniently apply for a Laos eVisa online before travelling, eliminating the need for an embassy visit.
+They can conveniently apply for a Laos eVisa online before travelling, eliminating the need to visit an embassy.

-Validity, Stay Duration and Entry Type for Laos eVisa
+Validity, Stay Duration, Entry Type and Allowed Use for Laos eVisa

 Benefits of the Laos eVisa for Citizens of Australia